Lenin | WIC Studio Lenin | WIC Studio

 That act of creation eventually helped open the prison gates.
 In 2018, after nearly three decades of wrongful imprisonment and years after another man had confessed to the shooting, Valentino finally walked free.
 His story drew national attention, earning Emmy-nominated coverage and international recognition, including a Gold Medal from the Vatican.

 Today, Valentino’s art hangs in the homes of leaders and icons, including Michelle Obama, and he has shared space with the likes of Tiger Woods and Jack Nicklaus.
 Yet his true legacy lies not in fame, but in the message carried through every piece: that dignity, hope, and truth can outlast injustice.
-With a feature film about his life set to be released in 2026, his story continues to inspire worldwide.
+In August 2025, I_am_HUMAN introduced Valentino’s art to President Bill Clinton during the Clinton Global Initiative, where Valentino met with him personally and gifted one of his renowned golf course drawings.
+With a feature film on his life set for release in 2026, Valentino’s story continues to inspire, standing as proof that truth, dignity, and art can outlast injustice.

 At I_am_HUMAN, we are proud to support Valentino’s art, because each drawing is more than a masterpiece.
 It is proof that the human spirit, once silenced, can still find a way to speak.